tsujamin/swsh/BUGS.md

 #Current Bugs

- + " " as a command will segfault

  + foreground commands will hang on waitpid if background commands have been executed (OSX only)

  + small (const 5 byte) memory leak in readline rl_set_prompt().